 Dr. Amanda Lee received her bachelor's of science degree in Chemistry from Illinois Wesleyan.
 During her undergraduate years, she performed research for St. Jude Children's Research Hospital.
 After graduation, she attended the University of Illinois College of Medicine, earning her M.D.

-After completing her pediatric residency at the Washington University-St. Louis Children's Hospital, Dr. Lee joined Suburban Pediatrics in 2009.
+After completing her pediatric residency at the Washington University-St. Louis Children's Hospital, Dr. Lee joined our team in 2009.
 She is also a member of the American Medical Association and the American Academy of Pediatrics.

 Aimee Reeder, M.D.